 The technology stack is maturing rapidly.
 Low-power wide-area networks (LoRaWAN) transmit sensor data from remote sites with minimal infrastructure.
 Edge computing devices pre-process readings locally, reducing bandwidth requirements and enabling deployment in areas without reliable connectivity.
 Computer vision models trained on satellite imagery detect deforestation, quantify regrowth, and identify species composition from orbit.
 Acoustic monitoring — recording the sounds of a restored ecosystem and analysing them for species diversity — is moving from research prototype to deployable tool.

 The combination of these inputs is where the real power lies.
+According to the UN FAO (2023), integrated multi-source monitoring systems improve the accuracy of forest and wetland restoration assessments by 40–60% compared to single-method approaches.
 Any single data stream tells a partial story.
 Satellite imagery shows canopy coverage but can’t distinguish a healthy mangrove from one about to collapse from root disease.
 Ground sensors capture soil and water conditions but can’t show spatial patterns across a site.
 Wildlife acoustics indicate biodiversity but not carbon sequestration.
 Fuse them together — overlay the satellite map with the sensor grid, correlate wildlife activity with vegetation health, cross-reference growth rates with weather data — and you get something close to a living model of the ecosystem.

 This is what AI makes possible.
 Not the data collection — sensors and satellites existed before machine learning.
 What AI provides is the capacity to find patterns in fused data streams that humans cannot process at scale.
 A restoration ecologist might visit ten sites a year.
 An AI system can monitor ten thousand, flagging the ones that need human attention and letting the healthy ones run.